chaix026/chaix026.github.io/_posts/2024-03-20-volley-Zhang.md

 ## Volleyball players' stats analysis
 In this fun project, I scraped data from volleyservice.ru website for top players and compared their stats to see how my favorite player Zhang compares to other players as an outside hitter.

-## Data query
+## Data collection
-- Query: I used the BeautifulSoup library to query the player stats website to get their player stats.
+- Query: I used the `BeautifulSoup` library to query the player stats website to get their player stats.
 - Translate: Since the data are in Russian, I then used Google Translator api to translate them into English for further analysis
 - Save: I saved the cleaned data for further analysis and visualization